ucberkeley/ph290-spark-2015-spring/spark.md

 *Spark Streaming* allows you to work with data arriving in an on-line manner.

 *SparkR* provides an R interface.
-It's in available on [Github](http://amplab-extras.github.io/SparkR-pkg/).
-The Spark developers tell me it's not on the main Spark webpage as it's not part of Apache but that it has all the main features of PySpark and is under active development.
-There is a mailing list sparkr-dev@googlegroups.com and a JIRA, https://sparkr.atlassian.net/browse/SPARKR/.
+It's under active development and is available on [Github](http://amplab-extras.github.io/SparkR-pkg/) and will be available soon as part of the Apache Spark project on the main Spark webpage.
+T There is a mailing list sparkr-dev@googlegroups.com and a JIRA, https://sparkr.atlassian.net/browse/SPARKR/.
 I have some shell code that will install SparkR on an AWS EC2 cluster and some demo code for using SparkR.
 However the code is still under construction and I've run into some issues that I've been talking with the SparkR developers about.
 But let me know if you'd like the code.

 ## 4.4) Alternatives to Spark